learn-co-curriculum/phase-0-intro-to-js-2-errors-and-stack-traces/README.md

 This is just a selection of some of the many types of errors you might encounter while writing JavaScript code.
 The main point is to use the information you're given.
-The JavaScript engine isn't trying to trick you &mdash; on the contrary, it's trying to **help** you debug.
+The JavaScript engine isn't trying to trick you — on the contrary, it's trying to **help** you debug.

 ## Stack traces